woodpecker-ci/woodpecker/docs/docs/20-usage/20-pipeline-syntax.md

 ## `clone`

 Woodpecker automatically configures a default clone step if not explicitly defined.
-When using the `local` backend, the [plugin-git](https://github.com/woodpecker-ci/plugin-git) binary must be on your `$PATH` for the default clone step to work.
+When using the `local` or `lxc` backend, the [plugin-git](https://github.com/woodpecker-ci/plugin-git) binary must be on your `$PATH` for the default clone step to work.
 If not, you can still write a manual clone step.

 You can manually configure the clone step in your pipeline for customization: